Discrete-Event Controller Synthesis for Autonomous Systems with Deep-Learning Perception Components

-\begin{definition} A reward-augmented parametric discrete-time Markov chain is a DTMC~\eqref{eq:DTMC} comprising one or several transition probabilities and/or rewards that are specified as rational functions\footnote{i.e., functions that can be written as fractions whose numerators and denominators are polynomial functions, e.g., $1-p$ or $\frac{1-p_1}{p_2}$} over a set of continuous variables~\cite{Daws:2004:SPM:2102873.2102899}. \end{definition}
+A pDTMC is a DTMC~\eqref{eq:DTMC} comprising transition probabilities and/or rewards specified as rational functions over a set of continuous variables,~\cite{Daws:2004:SPM:2102873.2102899} i.e., functions that can be written as fractions whose numerators and denominators are polynomial expressions, e.g., $\frac{1-p_1}{p_2}$.